Six Syllable Types and how to begin teaching Syllable Division

 Many long words just tack on a prefix or suffix, but we don’t worry about teaching morphology directly until dividing syllables has been mastered.
 If we are reading a passage with a word that has a prefix or suffix, I direct the student to circle that word part and just tell it to them with the encouragement that we will work on how really long words are assembled once we get through the six syllable types.
 That way the student knows there is a specific structure to the English language, and that support will be there all along the way.
 I have the student concentrate on how to divide the main root word with two or three syllables.

-So…now that you know the six types of syllables, here’s how to teach closed syllables!
+So…now that you know the six syllable types, here’s how to teach closed syllables!

 I will only cover closed syllables because that needs to be the focus for quite awhile for our kids with language-based needs.
 Take your time.
 A few word samples to use right away are provided at the end of the directions.